ytobi/face-generation/README.md

-# Dog Breed Classifier
+# Face Generation

-In this project, I built generative adversarial networks(GAN) to generate new images of faces.
+In this project, I built a generative adversarial networks(GAN) to generate new images of faces.
 The project is part of fulfillment for a nanodegree at Udacity.

 # Installation